NeilBarton-NOAA/DIAG_SUITE/README.md

 DEPENDENCIES:
     cylc, python3 (matplotlib, xesmf, xarray, others), nco

+USE of CYCL:
+    if this is the first time using cylc, you'll likely need to add a ~/.cylc/global.rc
+    examine and copy ~barton/.cylc/global.rc
+    and change "work directory" and "run directory" to directories in your account

 MODULES FOR DEPENDENCIES on hera:
     Must load on command line!
         module use -a ~Neil.Barton/TOOLS/modulefiles